michaelplanknz/structured-inference/README.md

 The inputs and outputs that are required for each of these functions are described below (see supplied files for an example in each case).

+Before running *main.m*, ensure the variable getModel is set to @specifyModelLABEL.

 ## specifyModel

 **Inputs:** varyParamsFlag - a flag that equals 0 if fixed parameters are to be used (or model is being fitted to user-supplied data -- see below) or 1 if parameters are to be randomised with each call.